j0ly/FirstProject/REPORT.md

 or

-1. But you can also test with code like this, in any of the fields on the SignUp page;
+1. Enter this code to any of the fields on the SignUp page;

    ```<body onload=alert('hello')>```

-2. You will then receive the "hello" greeting, when looking at the sign-ups.
+2. You will then receive a "hello" greeting, when looking at the sign-ups.

 ### How to fix
 In done.php you can find these lines;